 So we packed and headed South to one of the best hotels in Brissago (as we strongly believe☺️) on Lago Maggiore, just steps ahead of the Italian border where we were hosted by our friends – Parkhotel Brenscino.

-Soaking in the sun at the pool side or dipping in it for a refreshing swim, chilling & relaxing on the “chaise-longue”, day-dreaming or contemplating the breathtaking view of Lago Maggiore!😍
+Soaking in the sun at the Parkhotel Brissago pool side or dipping in it for a refreshing swim, chilling & relaxing on the “chaise-longue”, day-dreaming or contemplating the breathtaking view of Lago Maggiore!😍

-The 3S pleasures of food: salt, sweet, sour & repeat
+The 3S pleasures of “Al Fresco” Brissago menu: salt, sour, sweet & repeat

 (Burrata 😋 )

 Food for us is not only a pleasure but also a source of happiness.
-And we had generous flow of it with every meal.
-We really couldn’t easily choose from the rich menu, so we decided to each try a new dish every time!
+We had generous flow of it with every meal at “Al Fresco” Brissago -the restaurant of Parkhotel Brissago.
+We really couldn’t easily choose from “Al Fresco” rich menu, so we decided to each try a new dish every time!
 Escalopes or pasta, salads or carpaccio or the various creative risottos of the chef of the hotel’s restaurant “Al Fresco”, the two times winner of Locarno Risotto Festival award!
 What intensified the food experience is the sunny terrace overlooking the lake that even triggers the appetite further.
 To top it all, homemade Tiramisu and gelato made us even more guilty in pleasure!
+“Al Fresco” restaurant definitely adds reason of why Parkhotel Brissago is one of the sought after hotels in Brissago.

-Sports as an outdoor/indoor pleasure: tennis & skittle-alley
+Sports as an outdoor/indoor pleasure at Parkhotel Brenscino: tennis & skittle-alley

 If tennis was a bit of a stretch for us, we found our game in an indoor skittle-alley that the hotel just re-opened for its guests.
 It was such fun to see how the big ball was mostly going diagonal rather than straight despite our efforts!